To assist student proposers and their Teacher Facilitators, we have assembled the suite of resources listed below.

 1. Technical Assistance

-Technical assistance is available to student teams throughout the experimental design process, to help with an understanding of the design constraints imposed by the research mini-laboratory to be used, the flight timeline, and the on-orbit protocols for conducting the experiment; and to address any general flight experiment questions and concerns.
+Technical assistance is available to all teachers and student teams throughout the experimental design process, to help with an understanding of the design constraints imposed by the research mini-laboratory to be used, the flight timeline, and the on-orbit protocols for conducting the experiment; and to address any general flight experiment questions and concerns.

 2. This Website